 Issues with your Labrador shedding

-Shedding is another problem which you generally face with a Labrador.
-If any person in your family or yourself have allergies, Labrador shedding might be a problem for your family.
+Shedding is another problem that you generally face with a Labrador.
+If any person in your family or yourself has allergies, Labrador shedding might be a problem for your family.
 Hence to counter this shedding problem, your Labrador needs regular grooming.

 It would be better if you have an open yard or some space around your home to perform this grooming activity.
 In an apartment where things are tightly packed, grooming might be a bit difficult as the hair that has fallen down during grooming might fly everywhere inside the house and land up everywhere.